How to Install the Application Virtualization Streaming Server

 Enable User authentication

 Enable User authorization

 Maximum cache size (MB)

-The App-V Streaming Server uses NTFS file system permissions to control access to the applications under the Content share.
+Note The App-V Streaming Server uses NTFS file system permissions to control access to the applications under the Content share.
 Use Enable User authentication and Enable User authorization to control whether the server checks and enforces those access control lists (ACLs) or not.